-If product sales are any indication, consumers have unofficially decreed 2020 as the year of indulgent comfort foods like mac and cheese and loaded nachos.
-Unfortunately for them, the Centers for Disease Control and Prevention (CDC) decreed that no more than 2,300 milligrams of sodium per day should be a part of the average consumer’s diet.
+The Centers for Disease Control and Prevention (CDC) states that no more than 2,300 milligrams (mg) of sodium per day should be a part of the average diet.
+Consumers aren’t heeding that advice, taking in an average of 3,400 mg each day.

-Consider that a single serving of nacho cheese sauce — a mere quarter cup — contains about 500 mg of sodium.
-That’s more than 20% of the recommended daily allowance.
-One popular fast-food restaurant’s menu features a nacho entree that has double that amount!
+Producers of products made with cheese consider the FDA initiative a challenge.
+Consider that a single serving of nacho cheese sauce — a mere quarter cup — contains about 500 mg of sodium, more than 20% of the recommended daily allowance.